gdg-tuwien/gdg-tuwien.github.io/index.md

 <br>

 # 📢 Call for Volunteers

+> "Es gibt nicht Gutes.
+Außer man tut es."
+(There is no good.
+Unless one does it.)
+>
+> – Erich Kästner, 1950

 We've just gotten started, and there are many ways you can contribute.
 Whether you're a partner, volunteer or aspiring organizer, we have opportunities for everyone to get involved and make a difference.